Varsneya/Varsneya/README.md

 Museum_Candy

 This was made using Bootstrap 4
-I hosted it recently as you wanted link to my developed webpages
+I hosted it recently as you wanted a link to my developed webpages